 Meditation has been credited with reducing stress and improving sleep, focus and relationships.
-The Headspace app offers a free basics course that teaches you the essentials of meditation, but for access to the actual meditations, you need to pay for a monthly, annual or lifetime subscription with the self-care company.
+The Headspace app offers a free basics course that teaches you the essentials of meditation, but for access to the actual meditations, you need to pay for a monthly or annual subscription with the self-care company.

 Free Alternative: Insight Timer App